tomerfiliba/agnos/site/userguide/server.rst

       // ...
   }

-For the code of a full server, refer to the :ref:`demos section <doc-demos>`.
+For the code of a full server, refer to the :ref:`demos section <topic-demos>`.

 You can use your favorite editor to generate all the necessary boilerplate code, or use the auto-generated *stub file*: when you generate the code with